raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 The ring has 5 charges.
 It regains 1d4 + 1 expended charges daily at dawn.
 Spells cast from the ring have a save DC of 17.

 ***Ring of Air Elemental Command***.
 You can expend 2 of the ring's charges to cast *dominate monster* on an air elemental.
-In addition, when you fall, you descend 60 feet per round and take no damage from falling.
+In addition, when you fall, you descend 18.0m per round and take no damage from falling.
 You can also speak and understand Auran.

 If you help slay an air elemental while attuned to the ring, you gain access to the following additional properties: